Have you heard about the Great Dane Breeder Scam? Are you concerned that the puppy breeder you found isn’t legitimate? You MUST read this post!

 #19 – Shady Reviews

 Testimonials and reviews are intended to boost your confidence in the transaction.
 We recommend that you proceed with caution.
-The strange usage of language, spelling errors, and omissions often indicate fraudulent reviews.
+The strange usage of language, spelling errors, and omissions often indicate fraudulent reviews that were written by the fake breeder.

-- Are very interested in you as the buyer and have questions about your experience with Giant breeds, puppies, and having a dog in your home.
+- They are very interested in you as the buyer and have questions about your experience with Giant breeds, puppies, and having a dog in your home.

 - They will want to know about your veterinarian, home life, fencing, and work schedule.